TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 - 7.1.
 All of the following documents are required:
     - Domestic or foreign certificate verifying possession of a Ph.D. degree
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 7.1a](#note-61a)
+    - Documents verifying domestic or foreign work experience in a relevant field for 4 or more years [Note 7.1a](#note-71a)
-    - Academic research during the most recent 3 years [Note 7.1b](#note-71b)
+    - Academic research during the most recent 4 years [Note 7.1b](#note-71b)

 - 7.2.
 All of the following documents are required:
     - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 7.2a](#note-72a)